-Timing-If the magneto has been removed from the machine it will be necessary to see that it is timed correctly after it is refitted.
-The engine mageto driving sprocket is secured to its shaft by means of castellations, which render wrong replacement impossible.
-The sprocket on the armature shaft of the magneto is supplied with a vernier timing adjustment, which allows a very accurate and certain method of fixing the drive after the correct setting has been arrived at.
+Timing If the magneto has been removed from the machine it will be necessary to see that it is timed correctly after it is refitted.
+The engine mayeto driving sprocket is secured to its shaft by means of castellations, which render wrong replacement impossible.
+The sprocket on the armature shall of the magneto is supplied with a vernier timing adjustment, which allows a very accurate and certain method of fixing the drive after the correct setting has been arrived at.
 The setting of this vernier adjustment may at first sound a trifle complicated, but in reality it is perfectly simple.
 Fitted to the armature shaft of the magneto is a sleeve (1), which has thirteen holes ranged in a circle.
-Fitting over a collar on this sleeve is the chain sprocket (2), which has twelve holes similarly arranged.
-Now on the sprocket on engine driving shaft and on the magneto shaft an arrow will be found.
+Fitting over a collur on this electric the chain spinelet (2), which has twelve holes similarly arranged.
+Now on the surpcket on engine driving shaft and on the magneto shaft an arrow will be found.
 These must point to each other before anything else is done.
-The first thing then in timing up is to set these two arrows so that they face exactly towards each other.
+The first thing then in timing up is to set these two arrows so that they face exactly lowards each other.
 To do this turn engine over until the arrow on the driving sprocket is pointing directly towards the arrow on the magneto sprocket.
 This latter should be held free in the fingers and moved a tooth backwards or forwards in the chain until the correct setting is arrived at.
-When this is so, place the magneto sprocket on to the sleeve, and turn the armature shaft of magneto until a mark found punched over one of the twelve holes on the sprocket exactly registers with a similar mark on the outside of the collar of the sleeve.
-It will now be found that the marked holes in sleeve and sprocket respectively exactly coincide, so that all that has to be done is to push the peg washer (3) into these holes, which effect tively prevents the sprocket from moving from its correct setting, and tightly screw up the sleeve lock nut (4), which can be done without fear of the timing shifting in the process as is often the case with other methods.
-Set the piston 76-in. from top of compression stroke make sure it is not on the exhaust stroke.
+When this is no, place the magneto sprocket on to the sleeve, and turn the armature shaft of magneto until a mark found punched over one of the twelve holes on the sprocket exactly registers with a similar mark on the outside of the collar of the sleeve.
+It will now be found that the marked holes in alreve and sprocket respectively exactly coincide, so that all that has to be done is to push the peg washer (3) into these holes, which effectively prevents the sprocket from moving from its correct setting, and tightly screw up the sleeve lock nut (4), which can be done without fear of the timing shifting in the process as is often the case with other methods.
+Set the piston it-in. from top of compression stroke make sure it is not on the exhaust stroke.
 With the engine in this position take off the the sleeve lock nut on magneto sprocket and remove the peg washer.
 This will leave the armature free from the engine drive, but still connected via the chain to the engine.
-See that the sprockets have their arrows facing as previously mentioned.
+See that the aprockets have their arrows facing as previously mentioned.
 Move the ignition control lever to the limit of its motion of advance.
-Remove the cover of contact breaker and slowly turn the armature till the fibre block of the make and break lever arises on the inclined plane of the steel segment just sufficient to separate the points.
-This is the firing point, and in this position the markings pre-viously referred to on the sleeve and sprocket should register if correctly fitted up.
+Remove the cover of contact breaker and slowly turn the armature till the libre block of the make and break lever nrises on the inclined plane of the steel segment just sufficient to separate the points.
+This is the firing point, and in this position the markings previously referred to on the sleeve and aprocket should register il correctly litted up.
 If so, the drive should be fixed up as before detailed.
-It is, however, always advisable to check the timing after tighten-
+It is, however, always advisable to check the timing after tighton-